-- You do not need to perform this procedure to look up the sunrise and sunset times in your currently - You do not need to perform this procedure to look up the sunrise and sunset times in your current selected Home City.
+- You do not need to perform this procedure to look up the sunrise and sunset times in your currently selected Home City.
 If you select a different city code to look up the sunrise and sunset times there, return to the city code of your Home City (your current location) when you are finished.
-Otherwise, the time shown in the Timekeeping Mode will not be correct.
-For information about the Home City setting, see "Configuring Home City Settings" (page E-28). - 1.
-In the Timekeeping Mode, hold down (E) for at least two seconds.
+Otherwise, the time shown in the Timekeeping Mode will not be correct. - For information about the Home City setting, see "Configuring Home City Settings" (page E-20). - In the Timekeeping Mode, hold down (E) for at least two seconds.
 First, SET Hold will flash on the display, and CITY will be displayed in the upper display.
 After that, the currently selected city code and city name will scroll across the upper display.
-Keep (©) depressed until the scrolling starts. - 2.
-Use (a) (East) and (c) (West) to select the city code whose sunrise and sunset times you want to view.

-For details about city codes, see the "City Code Table" at the back of this manual.

-If this display shows the information you need, you can exit this procedure at this point by pressing - E twice.
-If you want to specify a latitude and longitude for a more exact reading, advance to step 3,
+Keep (E) depressed until the scrolling starts.
+2. Use (A) (East) and (C) (West) to select the city code whose sunrise and sunset times you want to - .
+For details about city codes, see the "City Code Table" at the back of this manual If this display shows the information you need, you can exit this procedure at this point by pressing (E) twice.
+If you want to specify a latitude and longitude for a more exact reading, advance to step 3, below

-- 4. Use (D) to move the flashing between the latitude and the longitude - 5.
-Use (+) and (-) to change the flashing setting.
+- Press (E) to display the longitude/latitude setting screen, with the latitude setting flashing.
+4. Use (D) to move the flashing between the latitude and the longitude - setting - 5.
+Use (A) (+) and (C) (-) to change the flashing setting.

 You can configure the longitude and latitude setting within following ranges.
-Latitude Range: 65.0°S (South 65.0 degrees) to 0°N to 65.0°N - (North 65.0 degrees) (Notin 50.0 degrees) Longitude Range: 179.9°W (West 179.9 degrees) to 0°E to 180.0°E (East 180.0 degrees) atitude and longitude values are rounded off to the nearest - degree. - 6.
-Press (E) to return to the Timekeeping Mode. - 7.
-In the Timekeeping Mode, press (D) - Display the location whose sunrise and sunset times you want to
+Latitude Range: 65.0°S (South 65.0 degrees) to 0°N to 65.0°N

+- Longitude Range: 179.9°W (West 179.9 degrees) to 0°E to 180.0°E (East 180.0 degrees) - · Latitude and longitude values are rounded off to the nearest degree.
+6. Press (E) to return to the Timekeeping Mode. - 7.
+In the Timekeeping Mode, press D - Display the location whose sunrise and sunset times you want to view.